Welcome to Arts for Life!

 Apply for a Scholarship

-Arts for Life! annually awards $1,000 scholarships to 25 graduating high school seniors in Florida who demonstrate excellence in creative writing, dance, drama, music or visual art.
-Launched by former First Lady Columba Bush in 1999, the program has awarded scholarships to more than 600 gifted high school seniors.
+Arts for Life! annually awards $2,000 scholarships to 35 graduating high school seniors in Florida who demonstrate excellence in creative writing, dance, drama, music or visual art.
+This year’s application period is now closed.
+Sign up to receive additional information and application reminders for 2027.

 Sorry.
 This form is no longer available.